TheHutGroup/Horizon-Public-Docs/examples/product lists/product-list.md

 # Product List

-Product lists are very similar to search in the sense they display lists of products and can be filtered with facets but are normally pre-built pages.
-The only difference to a landing page is that they have the ProductListWidget which takes similar parameters to the search query.
+Product lists are very similar to search in the sense that they display lists of products and can be filtered with facets.
+However, they differ in that they are normally pre-built pages.
+The only difference to a landing page is that they have the `ProductListWidget` which takes similar parameters to the search query.

 ```graphql
 query ProductList {